-- Blood tests to check thyroid function, heart disease or other conditions that may trigger atrial tachycardia
+- Blood tests to check for thyroid disorders, heart disease or other conditions linked to atrial tachycardia

-- Electrocardiogram (ECG) to measure the electrical activity of your heart and measure the timing and duration of each heartbeat
+- Electrocardiogram (ECG or EKG) to measure the electrical activity of the heart and measure the timing and duration of each heartbeat

-- Echocardiogram, which uses sound waves to produce images of your heart's size, structure and motion
+- Echocardiogram, which uses sound waves to produce images of the heart's size, structure and motion

-Your doctor might also try to trigger an episode with other tests, which may include:
+A health care provider might try to trigger an episode of atrial tachycardia with other tests, which may include:

 - Stress test, which monitors heart activity while exercising on a treadmill or stationary bike

 - Electrophysiological (EP) study and cardiac mapping, which allows the health care provider to see how electrical signals spread through the heart during each heartbeat

 Treatment of atrial tachycardia depends on the severity of the condition and its triggers.
 Your health care provider may recommend:

 - Vagal maneuvers.
 Simple but specific actions such as coughing, putting an ice pack on the face or bearing down as if having a bowel movement can help slow down the heart rate.
 Your health care provider may ask you to do these actions during an episode of atrial tachycardia.
 These actions affect the vagus nerve, which helps control the heartbeat.

 - Medications.
 Medications may be prescribed to control the heart rate and restore the heart rhythm.
 Medications may need to be given by IV.

 - Cardioversion.
 In this procedure, a shock is delivered to the heart through paddles or patches on the chest.
 The current affects the electrical signals in the heart and can restore a typical heart rate.
 This procedure may be done if atrial tachycardia doesn't get better with vagal maneuvers or medication.